orobardet/gitlab-ci-linter/README.md

 The self installation is pretty simple: it will just made create a `.git/hooks/pre-commit` file as a symbolic link to itself.

-It will be able to self install if a `.git/hooks/pre-commit` already exists (and is not a link to itself).
+It won't be able to self install if a `.git/hooks/pre-commit` already exists (and is not a link to itself).

 Self uninstall will only works if `.git/hooks/pre-commit` is a link to itself.